Electromagnetism essentially describes the force between electrically charged particles conveyed by electromagnetic fields.

 Understanding these different scales begins with recognising the connections between them.
 Charged particles, and the systems they form, generate electromagnetic forces and fields.
 The positive and negative charges of particles govern their interactions, forming the basis of electromagnetism.
 Without charged particles, electromagnetic phenomena could not exist.

 Classical electromagnetism describes charged particles as generating electric and magnetic fields that exert forces on other charges.
-This framework explains macroscopic phenomena, such as the behaviour of objects that attract or repel each other, and the propagation of electromagnetic waves, including visible light.
+This framework explains macroscopic phenomena, such as the behaviour of objects that attract or repel one another, and the propagation of electromagnetic waves, including visible light.
 A key feature of this perspective is the representation of electromagnetism as continuous lines of force seamlessly extending through space and time, linking particles, fields, and forces while treating them as distinct entities.

 While classical and quantum frameworks both recognise charged particles as the sources of electromagnetic forces and fields, they differ in representation.
 Classical physics envisions smooth, continuous fields, whereas QED reveals a dynamic interplay of discrete photon exchanges.
 Together, these perspectives allow us to bridge the macroscopic and microscopic worlds, providing a comprehensive understanding of electromagnetism and its evolution as a scientific concept.